JeffLIrion/homeassistant_native_firetv/README.md

 ## Acknowledgments

-This is based on [python-firetv](https://github.com/happyleavesaoc/python-firetv) by happyleavesaoc.
-I've also included [python-adb](https://github.com/google/python-adb), with some modifications made for compatibility.
+This is based on [python-firetv](https://github.com/happyleavesaoc/python-firetv) by happyleavesaoc, and it depends on [python-adb](https://github.com/google/python-adb).